All wood burning artists will have this thought cross their mind at some point, how can I make sure my wood burning art doesn’t fade?

 2. Use darker burns

-While this sometimes may not be the look you are going for, a way you can help prevent your work from fading is to do darker burns.
-If you create a piece that is so light, if it fades, it may be hard to see.
+While this may not be the look you are going for, a way you can help prevent your work from fading is to do darker burns.
+If you create a light piece and it ends up fading someday, your artwork may be gone or hard to see.

 I love to burn darkly and build up my burn layers.
 Don’t be afraid to do this because the darker the burn, the longer your art will last.